Bukovina Germans: Religion

 Before the outbreak of World War II, the vast majority of the Bukovina Germans were Roman Catholic.
-As opposed to the Transylvanian Saxons in neighbouring Transylvania who have been reformed as Evangelical Lutherans since the 16th century (the vast majority of them, that is), the Bukovina Germans were Roman Catholic with Evangelical Lutherans in minority amongst them.
-When they firstly immigrated to the Midwestern United States during the 1880s, the Bukovina Germans were both Roman Catholic and Evangelical Lutheran settlers.
+As opposed to the Transylvanian Saxons in neighbouring Transylvania who have been reformed as Lutherans (and, to a smaller extent, Calvinists) since the 16th century (the vast majority of them, that is), the Bukovina Germans were Roman Catholic with Lutherans in minority among them.
+When they firstly immigrated to the Midwestern United States during the 1880s, the Bukovina Germans were both Roman Catholic and Lutheran settlers.

 Flag of the Bukovina Germans

 The flag of the Bukovina Germans is a cultural representation of their regional identity and affiliation with Bukovina, Romania.
 The flag encloses the coat of arms of the historical region of Bukovina as it was conceived and official during imperial Austrian times.

 Culture and cuisine

 The regional culture and cuisine of the Bukovina Germans is very similar to other regional cultures and cuisines of the peoples of Central Europe, in particular, naturally, similar to German and Austrian cuisine.
 Furthermore, the regional cuisine of the Bukovina Germans is similar to the German-Bohemian cuisine.

 In terms of Bukovina German literature, Gregor von Rezzori and Ludwig Adolf Staufe-Simiginowicz are the most well known writers.
-Simiginowicz wrote Volkssagen Aus Der Bukowina (a compilation of folk songs from the entire region of Bucovina).
+Simiginowicz wrote Volkssagen aus der Bukowina (a compilation of folk songs from the entire region of Bucovina).
 He also collected fairytales from Bucovina.
 He was born in Suceava (Suczawa) and studied history and German studies in Vienna.
 A noteworthy German-language poet in Bukovina was Ernst Rudolf Neubauer.
 Another German-language poet was Olha Kobylianska (who was distantly related to German poet Zacharias Werner).